-First, let’s discuss why your target audience plays such an important role in overall brand awareness.
-For a minute, wear the consumer hat rather than the brand manager hat.
-Think back to some brand campaigns that have showed up in your social media feed or elsewhere that left you wondering why you were seeing this at all.
-If you’re a runner, you’re probably not a good fit for a yoga product.
+Now, think back to a brand campaign that has shown up in your social media feed and left you wondering why you were seeing it.
+If you’re a runner, you’re probably not the best fit for a yoga product ad.
 If you hate wine, you’re not going to pay attention to a wine subscription service.

 Cosmopolitan Target Audience

-To drive this point home, let’s take a closer look at travel brands in the UK to understand exactly how your target audience improves your brand awareness.
+To drive this point home, let’s take a closer look at a few travel brands in the UK to better understand how defining your target audience can improve brand awareness.

 Brand Awareness & Niche Audiences: Travel Brands in the UK